Listen to this:

-Asset Based Valuation = Fair Value of company’s total assets / Fair Value of company’s total Liabilities
+Asset-Based Valuation = Fair Value of company’s total assets / Fair Value of company’s total Liabilities

 It is difficult to determine the fair value of all the assets owned by the company, and even market value differs greatly from carrying values.

-The exercise of measuring the fair value of assets of the business can get complex or subjective and may be over or under stated
+The exercise of measuring the fair value of assets of the business can get complex or subjective and may be over or understated

 Both of these methods have their own pros and cons.

-Thus we can see many analysts remodeling their assumptions as soon as the results are declared and hence they either cut the price target for the stock or modify it for a better return according to the result outcome.
+Thus we can see many analysts remodeling their assumptions as soon as the results are declared and hence they either cut the price target for the stock or modify it for a better return according to the resulting outcome.

 How to Choose the Best Stock Valuation Method